hmrc/vat-service-guide/source/documentation/obligations.html.md

 They can do this by visiting their Business Tax Account at [https://www.tax.service.gov.uk/account](https://www.tax.service.gov.uk/account).

-Businesses can update a range of information, including addresses, telephone numbers, e-mail and business type.
+Businesses can update a range of information online which includes email address, principle place of business, VAT return dates, repayment bank account details and deregistering from VAT.

+Agents who have signed up to MTD and also have a client who is signed up, can [notify a change of circumstances](https://www.tax.service.gov.uk/gg/sign-in?continue=%2Fvat-through-software%2Faccount%2Fchange-business-details&origin=manage-vat-subscription-frontend).

 Until VAT (MTD) goes into Live service there will be a manual process in place whereby a business or agent can contact us directly for a manual change to be made to their details.

-Functionality will be available for businesses or agents to make the most regular changes - with more functionality being added up until Go Live early 2019.
+Functionality will be available for businesses or agents to make the most regular changes - with more functionality being added after April 2019.

 ## View future obligations and previous returns